A complete list of capitals and capital transitions for Correlates of War state system members

 a character vector for the name of the capital

-a character vector for the start year.
+a start date for the capital.
 See details section for more information.

-a character vector for the end year.
+an end date for the capital.
 See details section for more information.

 lat